ArnabMistry/vital-grid-monitor/README.md

 ## 🎯 Overview

-**Voltwise** is an AI-powered energy consumption prediction and optimization platform designed for educational campuses and residential communities.
+**Energy IQ** is an AI-powered energy consumption prediction and optimization platform designed for educational campuses and residential communities.
 It leverages machine learning algorithms to analyze electricity consumption patterns, predict future usage, detect anomalies, and provide actionable insights for energy savings.

 ### Problem Statement